-Normal capital gains strategies apply: offset gains with losses, time your dispositions to qualify for long-term treatment, harvest your losses, and harvest your gains.
+Normal capital gains strategies apply: you can offset gains with losses, time your dispositions to qualify for long-term treatment, harvest your losses, and harvest your gains.
 A tax professional can help you with these concepts.
 The income is reportable on your personal tax return, normally due April 15 of each year unless you request a six-month extension from the IRS.
 (Because of pandemic-related complications, the deadline for filing 2020 personal tax returns is May 17, 2021.)

 What Happens If You Don't Pay Taxes?

-Bitcoin is no different from other sources of taxable income if you shrug your shoulders at the IRS and don't pay, even if you didn't know you were supposed to pay taxes.
+Bitcoin is no different from other sources of taxable income if you shrug your shoulders at the IRS and don't pay, even if you didn't know you were supposed to do so.

 First, the IRS will most likely know about your activities, or at least it can check and confirm them.
 All Bitcoin transactions are permanently stored in the Bitcoin network, and the network is public.

 You'll no doubt receive a notice from the IRS if you neglect to pay taxes on this income.
-You'll be charged interest at the rate of 0.5% on the amount of tax you owe, up to a cap of 25% of the unpaid balance.
+You'll be charged interest at the rate of 0.5% of the amount of tax you owe, up to a cap of 25% of the unpaid balance.
 You'll also be penalized at the rate of 5% a month as of 2020.

 The IRS additionally has numerous enforcement options for collection, from liens against your property to levies on your income and bank accounts.

 Tax Tools for Bitcoin

-These tools might also come in handy when you're handling transactions and planning for taxes.
+These tools might come in handy both when you're handling transactions and when you're planning for taxes.

-BitcoinTaxes, which is web-based software for importing data and calculating gains/losses, can be helpful as well.
+BitcoinTaxes, web-based software for importing data and calculating gains/losses, can be helpful as well.